Framework Category

 Has your organization developed and implemented the processes from the cybersecurity supply chain risk management program, that align with your security strategy, objectives, policies, and procedures with documented stakeholder agreement and participation?

-This question assesses whether your cybersecurity supply chain risk management program, has been properly operationalized through defined processes that connect strategic goals to actual implementation.
+Turning strategy into practice is the focus here, specifically whether your C-SCRM program has been operationalized through defined processes with documented stakeholder agreement and participation.
 These processes should be formally documented, agreed upon by relevant stakeholders, and actively performed across the organization.
 Without this alignment, security initiatives may lack direction, coordination, and organizational buy-in.

 Has your organization established a formal cross-functional team or committee responsible for cybersecurity supply chain risk management?